schani/git-polish-history/README.md

 # git-polish-history

-A tool to interactively rewrite history to fix build or test errors.
+A tool for interactively rewriting history to fix the build or test suite failures.

 ## Introduction